Secure Data Enclave — SDE

 After receiving a complete application, Research Services will generate a custom SDE User Agreement.
 All PI(s), Research Staff, and your DSO must sign this document (Adobe Signature is accepted).

-Research Services will set up a time to give you and your DSO training on how to use the SDE.
+RCS will set up a time to provide your project's researchers with training on how to use the SDE.
 Training covers basic operation of accessing and conducting analysis on the SDE, as well as overview of data security measures in place and expectations of enforcement.

 After training, your DSO is permitted to upload your project's data in a manner compliant with the agreement of the data provider.
 At this point, PIs and Research Staff may begin their analysis on the SDE.